alanhacksthings/alanhacksthings.github.io/blog/oscp.md

 ---
 layout: default
-title: From Bash-Illiterate to Pentester: Passing the OSCP in 18 Months
+title: "From Bash-Illiterate to Pentester: Passing the OSCP in 18 Months"
 ---

 # From Bash-Illiterate to Pentester: Passing the OSCP in 18 Months